People Seem Out Of Touch In These 'Am I The Jerk?' Stories

 Another User Comments:

 “NTJ.
 OP, text back, “You and your wife committed to paying X amount of rent each month, so you need to stick to that agreement.
 And, we are NOT comfortable having a strange man move in with us.
-We don’t permit for him to even stay for a single night, so he needs to find other accommodations.”
+We don’t permit him to even stay for a single night, so he needs to find other accommodations.”
 Have it in writing.

 Make yourself very clear.
 You don’t need to permit to let trouble into your door.” crystallz2000